 To answer these questions, the injury may need to be assessed and a level of severity acknowledged by a qualified medical practitioner.
 This is because some accidents might result in a minor injury that poses a limited threat or concern.
 However, there are some cases where severe brain damage from a car accident could result in serious and life-long complications.

 The recovery time for a traumatic brain injury could be determined by the severity of the injury.
 If you’ve experienced a brain injury that has the potential to heal over time, the NHS claims that you might be recommended follow-up appointments to monitor your progression.
 You may also be recommended rehabilitation, which could include:

 - Occupational Therapy – This could help you to make a change in your everyday life if you are struggling to adjust after an accident.

 - Physiotherapy- This could help those with physical concerns like weakness, stiffness or a lack of limited coordination.

 - Speech and Language Therapy – If brain damage has affected your ability to speak, this type of therapy may help you strengthen and reconnect with your voice.

 - Psychological Therapy – This is about cognitive behavioural therapy (CBT).
 This could help you understand your injury and provide you with tools to combat mental distress (such as PTSD).

-As previously stated, the effects of a brain injury can vary depending on the injury type and severity of the injury.
+As previously stated, the symptoms of brain injury after a car accident can vary depending on the injury type and severity of the injury.
 There are some cases where a head injury could result in minor damage, but some cases where an accident could result in a severe traumatic brain injury.
 If you or a loved one has experienced a head injury, you should seek medical attention as soon as possible.
 Head injuries aren’t something to be taken lightly, and they may require hospital treatment, so if you’ve experienced a head injury, it must be treated with urgency, care, and proficiency.
 A failure to acknowledge and react to a head injury could have a devastating outcome and result in life-long repercussions.